Eena contemplated Shanks’ story as she slouched on the edge of the

 giants.”

-“That we do, Princess, as thick as our legs!”
+“That we do, Princess, as thick as our thighs!”

 Efren spun her around as Shanks strummed a lingering melodic chord that

-True, she was enjoying herself; even so, matching the long strides of
+her exhausted.
+True, she was enjoying herself; even so, matching the long

 A second slow dance with Heth gave her an opportunity to catch her

-sighed with relief, realizing here were more dance partners for the Viiduns.
+side.
+Eena sighed with relief, realizing here were more dance partners for the

 Marguay and Leisha joined right in for the second half of the present

-shoulder repeatedly while Derian touched her arm more than once, allowing his
+her shoulder repeatedly while Derian touched her arm more than once, allowing

 Finally, the song came to an end, and the collective attention returned

-Eena noticed how the captain stood up to dance with Jinatta when Agus
+Eena noticed how the captain prepared to dance with Jinatta, but then Agus

-appeared, sweeping her off her feet before Derian had a ghost of a chance.
+appeared and swept her up first.
 Hoping to sneak a break herself, Eena headed

 “May I have this dance?” he asked.